Lime has come to the City of Tacoma to pilot Bike Share!

 The Tacoma Link Light Rail will also accept bicycles.

 Lockers and shower stalls

-If you prefer to change your clothes or shower before or after cycling there are two private bathrooms on the 3rd floor of GWP that have showers.
-In addition two new "commuter bathrooms" have opened on the ground floor of the Joy Building that include showers.
+If you prefer to change your clothes or shower before or after cycling there are four "commuter bathrooms" on campus that have showers.
+Two are located on the 3rd floor of GWP and two are on the ground floor of the Joy Building (across from Joy 001).
 Lockers are available in the BHS building and Mattress Factory.
 You must provide your own lock.

 - UW Tacoma Cyclists Facebook group